sikehish/SyncLab/README.md

 - **Whiteboard Integration:** Brainstorm ideas visually with an integrated whiteboard feature.
 - **File Sharing:** Seamlessly upload, download, and share files within your project.
 - **Dedicated Spaces:** Create rooms for focused collaboration with dynamic configurations tailored for developers.
-- **Developer Interviews:** A perfect platform for conducting and participating in technical interviews.

 ## System Design
 ![System Design Diagram](https://github.com/user-attachments/assets/48a57a6c-9f77-4f5d-84fb-b42d2081b202)